BelaPlatform/bela_newBlog/docs/_posts/2021-03-03-introducing-trill-flex.markdown

 # Trill Flex: A sensor that bends to your project

 Trill Flex is the sixth addition to the Trill family of sensors.
-Trill Flex features a sensor that’s printed on flexible PCB, and this bendy, malleable, extremely flexible sensor that bends effortlessly around corners and conforms to virually any curve means that you can add touch sensing to more surfaces than ever before.
+Trill Flex features a sensor that’s printed on flexible PCB, and this bendy, malleable, extremely flexible sensor that bends effortlessly around corners and conforms to virtually any curve means that you can add touch sensing to more surfaces than ever before.

 {% include single-image.html fileName="trill/bendy.gif" %}